Campus and Building Closing: Twin Cities

 The Officer of the Day will determine when a situation warrants a closure or cancellation of classes (e.g., adverse weather conditions, hazardous material release, terrorism, or other threat).
 Consultation with the Senior Vice President for Academic Affairs and Provost and other appropriate executives will occur prior to making the decision to close or cancel classes, time permitting, depending on the nature of the situation or the protocol as defined in the Emergency Operations Plan.

-Faculty, staff, and students will be notified as quickly as practical through internal and external communications systems, including, as appropriate, the University's e-mail, TXT-U, voice alert system, and home page, as well as broader external media resources (television, radio), once a decision is made to execute a closure or cancel classes.
+Faculty, staff, and students will be notified as quickly as practical through internal and external communications systems, including, as appropriate, the University's e-mail, TXT-U, tone alert radios, and home page, as well as broader external media resources (television, radio), once a decision is made to execute a closure or cancel classes.
 Additional communications with specific information regarding the hospitals and clinics will follow.

 In the event of a closure:

 - affected employees, excluding work-study students, who are not identified as critical employees will continue to be paid as usual during the closure

 - affected employees who are identified by their supervisors as critical employees must continue to remain on campus as directed by their supervisors (see also Appendix: Pay Provisions)